 Inclusive business principles in the agricultural sector provide smallholder farmers access to information, improved inputs and technology, land, better markets, and shortens the longer chains of intermediaries.
 Using these principles, the IndoDairy project evaluated a series of examples dairy chains in West Java and East Java.

 This analysis identified successful relationships between these players, and the reasons for success and how these can be built upon.
 These key drivers are framing the analysis of key opportunities and barriers for expansion and scaling of the models.

-Trialling ‘Whole-of-Chain’ approaches to improve milk quality
+Trialing ‘Whole-of-Chain’ approaches to impact milk quality

-Using the findings from the value chain analysis and inclusive business principles, the IndoDairy project is piloting a ‘Whole-of-Chain’ approach to improve the milk supply from smallholder farmers in West Java.
+Using the findings from the value chain analysis and inclusive business models principles, the IndoDairy project is piloting a ‘Whole-of-Chain’ approach to improve the milk supply from smallholder farmers in West Java.

 With milk quality, in particular microbial contamination, being a significant issue facing the Indonesian dairy sector the project will focus on working with stakeholders throughout the chain to improve total plate counts (TPC).

 The project team will first identify the critical control points along the chain where microbial levels increased most to identify the relative contributors to TPC.
 This will be followed by an incentive-based study, which will measure the change in farmer behaviour and TPC levels when individual farmers are paid on their milk’s quality.

 Reviewing policies and engagement with policy makers and industry stakeholders is important aspects of this project.

 This activity provides a better understanding of regulatory framework affecting dairy supply chains at different levels, the degree of competition in the dairy industry, contractual relationships between agents along the value chains and areas where inefficiencies occur.
 The improved understanding will contribute to more informed policies and programs that will better engage stakeholders.